Training and Cohort

 Scanner room with custom-made ramp

-After obtaining funding for two dog fMRI Ph.D. projects, from September 2018 onwards we extended our initial cohort of five dogs, and so far include another 24 pet dogs into the training regime (mostly Border Collies).
-Following the training in the mock scanner, they generalize the training very well to the real scanner, and it usually takes only few sessions in the real scanner environment until they are ready to be included in their first full-fledged fMRI experiment.
+Following the training in the mock scanner, they generalize the training very well to the real scanner, and it usually takes only a few sessions in the real scanner environment until they are ready to be included in their first full-fledged fMRI experiment.
 Importantly, once trained a dog can participate in several studies.
 In case of longer breaks between scanning, a refreshment training session can be used, if necessary.

 Practice head wrap and mock knee coil